Cutting Claude Code's Initial Context Bloat — Skills, Plugins, and MCP Tactics

 /context

-# 4. if Skills row is still large
+# 2. if the Skills row is still large

 claude --version # must be ≥ v2.1.129